-Biochemical framework for combining site KD values to predict repression
+A biochemical model highly predictive of miRNA targeting

-There have been several attempts to predict miRNA efficacy from binding affinity (Cottrell, Chaudhari, Cohen, & Djuranovic, 2018; Krek et al., 2005).
-These methods need to rely on nearest-neighbor or similar free energy models to approximate miRNA-target affinities.
-However, we are now equipped to apply a biochemical model of miRNA targeting using measured KD values.
-We can then assess how well this model predicts the repression of mRNAs in our transfection experiments.
-Although our in vitro libraries cannot tell us the affinity of any arbitrary sequence of arbitrary length to a particular AGO2-miRNA complex, we can calculate the KD values for all 12-mer sequences with at least four nucleotides of contiguous pairing to the miRNA seed, which totals 212,912 sequences per miRNA (Figure 5A).
-Based on previous research and our agnostic site-type identification, we believe that sequences with at least four nucleotides of pairing encompass the vast majority of sequences that contribute measurably to the binding of AGO:miRNA complexes to mRNAs at physiological concentrations.
+The correspondence between our affinity measurements obtained in vitro and the repression observed in cells suggested that our measurements might provide a new resource for quantitatively predicting the effects of miRNAs in cells.
+In principle, miRNA targeting efficacy should be a function of the biochemical occupancy of the miRNA on its target sites.
+Indeed, some early target-prediction algorithms use a biochemical framework to score miRNA target predictions based on predicted occupancy of the silencing complex (Krek et al., 2005).
+However, approaches in which computational models are fit to expression changes observed upon introducing miRNAs have yielded more accurate ranking of targeting efficacy (Bartel2009;Agarwal2015).
+We reasoned that these more accurate rankings might be attributable to the ability to train on experimental data rather than having to rely on nearest-neighbor or similar free-energy models to approximate miRNA–target affinities.
+With this in mind, we returned to the biochemical framework to examine its performance, now that we had an exhaustive set of measured KD values for six miRNAs as well as RNA-seq data examining the response of cellular mRNAs after introducing each of these six miRNAs into HeLa cells.

-We then apply a statistical mechanics framework to calculate the expected number of AGO2:miRNA complexes bound per mRNA molecule at steady-state, based on the 12-mer sequences in the mRNA’s 3`UTR (Figure 5B, equation 1).
-We assume that this quantity, which we will refer to as miRNA occupancy, is the relevant biochemical property for estimating repression.
-Importantly, miRNA occupancy depends on the concentration of loaded, unbound AGO2 in the cell.
-Although it is difficult to precisely measure this concentration experimentally, all targets of a given miRNA experience the same AGO2:miRNAunbound concentration at equilibrium, so we can fit a global concentration value for each transfection experiment that best explains the data.
-Because let-7a is already highly expressed in HeLa cells, we fit both an initial and a final AGO2 concentration for the let-7a transfection experiment.
-Note that the “initial concentration” is not the concentration in a wild-type cell, but the concentration of still-loaded endogenous let-7 family members after transfection.
-We then use a first-order equilibrium model to convert the number of molecules bound to expected fold-change (Figure 5B, equation 2).
-The parameter b is a measure of how much a single bound RISC complex affects the decay rate of the mRNA and must also be fit.
-In total, this biochemical framework fits one parameter for each transfection dataset, two parameters in the case of let-7a, and one global value for b.
+As input for the model, we calculated for each miRNA the KD values for all 212,912 12-nt sequences with at least four nucleotides of contiguous pairing to the extended seed (Fig. 5A).
+These 212,912 sequences included many versions of each of the canonical sites, each flanked by different dinucleotides (or tri- or tetranucleotides, depending on the size and position of the site), as well as many versions of most of the non-canonical sites that we had identified (Fig. 1F, Fig. 2).
+We then mapped these 12-nt sequences to mRNA 3′ UTRs and applied a statistical mechanics framework (Fig. 5B, equation 1) to calculate the expected number of AGO–miRNA complexes bound per mRNA molecule at steady-state.
+This calculation of miRNA occupancy required an estimate of the concentration of loaded, unbound AGO in the cell ([A], equation 1), which was acquired by fitting a global value for each transfection experiment that best explained the observed mRNA changes.
+Because let-7a was already highly expressed in HeLa cells, both an endogenous [A] and a transfected [A] ([Ae] and [At], respectively) were fit for the let-7a experiment.
+We then used the miRNA-occupancy value and a first-order equilibrium model to calculate the expected fold-change of each mRNA (Figure 5B, equation 2).
+This calculation required an estimate of how much a single bound RISC complex affects the mRNA decay rate (b, equation 2), which was fit as a global value for all six datasets.
+In total, this biochemical framework takes as input the experimentally determined KD values, one global fitted value for b, and one additional fitted parameter [A] for each transfection dataset (two in the case of let-7a).

-In light of our observations about the efficacy of noncanonical sites, we also want this model to be completely site-type agnostic.
-Instead of using the expression of miRNAs with no canonical sites to a transcript to estimate its unbound expression level, we fit the relative change in our predictor against the relative change in the transcript’s expression.
-The intercept of this fit is thus the estimated unbound expression level.
-This has the added benefit of allowing us to include transcripts that have canonical sites to all six of our miRNAs, which we previously had to exclude.
+In light of our observations regarding the function of noncanonical sites, we wanted this model to be site-type agnostic.
+Whereas previously the expression of an mRNA without the influence of the transfected mRNA was estimated as its average expression in datasets in which it lacked a canonical site to the transfected miRNA (Fig. 3), this value was instead estimated as the intercept of the fit the relative change in our predictor against the relative change in the transcript expression (fig. SX).
+This approach had the added benefit of allowing inclusion of transcripts that had canonical sites to all six of our miRNAs.